 Federal Income Tax

-Today’s graduated brackets apply to everyone from lower middle-classes on up, with the rate of payments increasing as one moves up the scale, topping out at 40.5% for the upper bracket as of 2017 (39.6 + 0.9 for Obamacare; here are the inflation-adjusted historic and 2015 rates).
-Contrary to popular belief, workers can’t hit a point where they barely move over a cut-off line and end up losing money.
+Today’s graduated brackets apply to everyone from lower middle-classes on up, with the rate of payments increasing as one moves up the scale, topping out at 37% for the upper bracket as of 2018 (here are the inflation-adjusted historic and 2015 rates).
+With recent legislation, the lowest bracket (earning $11k-$44) dropped from 15% to 12%.
+Contrary to popular belief, workers can’t barely increase their salary over a cut-off line and end up losing money.
 People only pay the higher rate on that extra portion of income in the higher bracket.
-No one, in other words, pays 40.5% on their entire income.
-The rates vary depending on whether someone is filing jointly, or single, etc. Everyone that works outside a pension system pays a 6.2% Social Security payroll tax.
-Local taxes on food are regressive since the poor use a greater portion of their money for essentials.
-Lottery tickets are especially regressive, basically funneling money from the poor and working classes into government coffers, though much of cycles back to programs that help poor and middle classes like education.
+No married couple, for instance, pays 37% on their entire income; only 37% on income beyond $693k.
+Everyone pays the same amount on the income earned within each bracket.
+Here’s a recent table:The rates vary depending on whether someone is filing jointly, or single, etc. Everyone that works outside a pension system pays a 6.2% Social Security payroll tax that contributes toward their own retirement.
+Sales taxes or local taxes on food are regressive since the poor use a greater portion of their money for essentials.
+Lottery tickets basically funnel money from workers into government coffers, but much of it cycles back to programs like education that help poor and middle classes.

 Government & Labor